 Grants funded through DHCS may be made to a Consortium as defined in Paragraph A of this Notice.
-Consortiums are eligible to receive funding through this Notice.
 One member of the Consortium must be designated as the lead entity by the other members of the Consortium and have legal authority to contract with the Federal Government.

 (a) An applicant is ineligible if they do not submit “Evidence of Eligibility” and “Consortium Agreements” as described in Section D.2. of this Notice.

 (b) An applicant is ineligible if they have been debarred or suspended or otherwise excluded from or ineligible for participation in Federal assistance programs under Executive Order 12549, “Debarment and Suspension.”
 The Agency will check the System for Award Management (SAM) to determine if the applicant has been debarred or suspended.
 In addition, an applicant will be considered ineligible for a grant due to an outstanding judgment obtained by the U.S. in a Federal Court (other than U.S. Tax Court), is delinquent on the payment of Federal income taxes, or is delinquent on Federal debt.
 The applicant must certify as part of the application that they do not have an outstanding judgment against them.
-The Agency will check the Credit Alert Interactive Voice Response System (CAIVRS) to verify this.
+The Agency will check the DO NOT PAY System to verify this information.

 (d) Applications will be deemed ineligible if the application includes any funding restrictions identified under Section D.6.

-(e) Applications will be deemed ineligible if the application is not complete in accordance with the requirements stated in Section C.3.g.
+(e) Applications will be deemed ineligible if the application is not complete in accordance with the requirements stated in Section C.3.

 2. Cost Sharing or Matching

 Matching funds are not required.
 However, if you are adding any other contributions to the proposed Project, you must provide documentation indicating who will be providing the matching funds, the amount of funds, when those funds will be provided, and how the funds will be used in the Project budget.
 Examples of acceptable documentation include: A signed letter from the source of funds stating the amount of funds, when the funds will be provided, and what the funds can be used for or a signed resolution from your governing board authorizing the use of a specified amount of funds for specific components of the Project.
 The matching funds you identify must be for eligible purposes and included in your work plan and budget.
 Additionally, expected program income may not be used as matching funds at the time you submit your application.
-However, if you have a contract to provide services in place at the time you submit your application, you can verify the amount of the contract as matching funds.
 If you choose, you may use a template to summarize the matching funds.
-The template is available either from your State Office or the program Web site at: http://www.rd.usda.gov/programs-services/delta-health-care-services-grants.
+The template is available either from your State Office or the program website at: http://www.rd.usda.gov/programs-services/delta-health-care-services-grants.

 3. Other Eligibility Requirements

 (a) Use of Funds.
-An application must propose to use Project funds, including grant and other contributions committed under the evaluation criteria for eligible purposes.
+Your application must propose to use Project Funds for eligible purposes.
 Eligible Project purposes include the development of: